alifcapital/EventStorage/README.md

 }
 ```

 When we use the `Send` method of the `IEventSenderManager` to send an event, the event is first stored in the database.
-Based on our configuration (_by default, after one second_), the event will then be automatically execute the `Publish` method of created the `DeletedUserPublisher` event publisher.
+Based on our configuration (_by default, after one second_), the event will then be automatically execute the `PublishAsync` method of created the `DeletedUserPublisher` event publisher.

 If an event fails for any reason, the server will automatically retry publishing it, with delays based on the configuration you set in the [Outbox section](#options-of-inbox-and-outbox-sections).